Growth Investing Strategies

 Impulsive Reactions

-Your long-term goals shouldn’t be overshadowed by short-term volatility—stick to your plan and avoid emotional investment decisions.
+Your long-term growth goals shouldn’t be overshadowed by market volatility—stick to your growth investment strategy and avoid emotional investing

 Concentration Risk